openpolitics/manifesto/economy.md

 [^secret-contracts]: *"Stop Secret Contracts"*: [http://stopsecretcontracts.org/](http://stopsecretcontracts.org/)

-Drive savings by transitioning all Government departments (local and national) to open source software as and when licenses are due for renewal.
-Use these savings to provide every child with a Raspberry Pi.

 Stimulate innovation on the demand side by requiring that 5% of Government Procurement comes from companies meeting 2 of the following 3 criteria:
 	* Fewer than 20 employees
 	* Established within the last 3 years